Hammerhead8/Filters/README.md

 This allows the tranfer function of common filter classes to be calculated much faster than could be done by hand and without the need to consult tables.

-The results can be easily verified by plotting the frequency response
+The results can be easily verified by plotting the frequency response of the transfer function.

 # Features
 * Supports arbitrary filter order